hypo69/hypo/docs/gemini/ru/explainer/src/logger/exceptions.md

     * `MODE`: A variable with the value 'dev' likely used for conditional logging or other configuration.

 * **Possible Errors/Improvements**:
     * The `handle_exception` method currently just logs the exception.
-It should be expanded to include more robust error handling strategies, like retries, alternative actions, or escalation mechanisms.
+It should be expanded to include more robust error handling Startegies, like retries, alternative actions, or escalation mechanisms.
     * More specific error handling could be added for file operations (e.g., exceptions specific to writing, reading, or deleting files).
     * Using exceptions for logging is a bit awkward (logging and exceptions are different roles).
 The code should use the logging module to log errors for monitoring, and exceptions to signal that something cannot be completed.